rtrlib/handbook/docs/_sources/usage.txt

     const uint8_t mask = 24;
     rtr_mgr_validate(conf, 12345, &pref, mask, &result);

-For a clean shutdown or exit of your application, you should stop the RTR Connection Manager and release any memory allocated.
+For a clean shutdown and exit of the application, first stop the RTR Connection Manager, and secondly release any memory allocated.

 .. code-block:: C
     :linenos: